 Sign In with OAuth Providers

-OAuth social login provider sign-in authentication flow redirect URL refresh token access tokenOverview
+OAuth social login provider sign-in authentication flow redirect URL PKCE access tokenOverview

 Section titled “Overview”Nhost supports OAuth 2.0 authentication with various social providers including GitHub, Google, Apple, Discord, and more.
-This guide explains the OAuth sign-in flow and how to implement it in your application.
+This guide explains the OAuth sign-in flow and how to implement it using PKCE.

 OAuth Sign-In Flow